ajayakumar-jayaraj/kafka-on-gke/README.md

 Things needed to make the Kafka cluster accessible from outside the Kubernetes cluster:

-1. Each broker has multiple listeners configured, eg `PLAINTEXT_INTERNAL://cp-kafka-0.cp-kafka:19092,PLAINTEXT_EXTERNAL://kafka-0.example.com:9092`

-    - 1 for internal communication
-    - 1 for the outside world
+1. Each broker has multiple listeners configured, eg `PLAINTEXT_INTERNAL://cp-kafka-0.cp-kafka:19092,PLAINTEXT_EXTERNAL://kafka-0.example.com:9092`, one for internal communication and one for the outside world

 1. Each broker pod is exposed using a Kubernetes Service of type LoadBalancer